-HS SIII Mariners First Aid
+HS SIII Mariners First Aid I credit (1+0)

 Training to provide basic assessment of and care for persons with medical emergency in marine settings.
 Particular focus is on rescue, burns, resuscitation, hypothermia, and trauma as well as on hazards and precautions common to fishing industry.
 Discusses conventional marine emergency response systems, including Coast Guard medevac.
 Techniques are presented for lifting and moving the sick and injured.
 Corequisite: HS S102 or current CPR certification, and instructor permission.